rocheseb/TCCON/lft_app/README.md

 ### How to use this app ###

 This can read both OPUS and .dpt files.

+The program that can read opus files is not publicly available.
+It is included in a private repository: https://bitbucket.org/rocheseb/lft_app.
+Contact me if you would like access.

 Using .dpt files requires extra steps.